Bruce Zimmermann: Milwaukee Brewers

 On December 19, 2024, Zimmermann signed a minor league contract with the Milwaukee Brewers.
 In 19 appearances (13 starts) for the Triple-A Nashville Sounds, he logged a 6-5 record and 4.35 ERA with 69 strikeouts and two saves over 89 innings of work.
 On July 16, 2025, Zimmermann opted out of his contract and was released by the Brewers.
 He re-signed with the Brewers on a minor league contract on July 19.
 On September 20, the Brewers selected Zimmermann's contract, adding him to their active roster.
 He made one start for Milwaukee, taking the loss after allowing six runs (five earned) with one strikeout in six innings pitched against the San Diego Padres.
 On September 24, Zimmermann was designated for assignment by the Brewers.
 He cleared waivers and was sent outright to Nashville on September 27.
 Zimmermann elected free agency on October 3.

+St. Louis Cardinals

+On January 5, 2026, Zimmermann signed a minor league contract with the St. Louis Cardinals.
+In 15 starts for the Triple-A Memphis Redbirds, he compiled a 5–3 record and 3.78 ERA with 84 strikeouts across 78 2/3 innings pitched.
+On July 7, the Cardinals selected Zimmermann's contract, adding him to their active roster.
+He made his Cardinals debut that day and pitched five innings in relief versus the Milwaukee Brewers.
+That same day, the Cardinals designated Zimmermann for assignment.
+He cleared waivers and was sent outright to Triple-A Memphis on July 13.
+On July 15, Zimmermann elected free agency.

+Hanwha Eagles

+On July 19, 2026, Zimmermann signed a $300,000 contract with the Hanwha Eagles of the KBO League for the remainder of the 2026 season.